Mining Treasure

 Then one day, the Lord spoke clearly to my heart: “I want you to preach the Kingdom of God and teach about the Lord Jesus Christ.”

-If I had already been preaching the Gospel, then what was missing?
+His words startled me.
+If I had already been preaching the Gospel, what was missing?

+That revelation changed everything for me.
 My prayers deepened.
 My preaching changed.
 My understanding of discipleship shifted.
-Ministry was no longer simply about information, but transformation—living under the authority, wisdom, and government of the King.
+Ministry was no longer simply about information but about spiritual transformation—living under the authority, wisdom, and government of the King.

-As I sought the Lord about the Kingdom, the Spirit spoke another defining word to me:
+As I continued seeking the Lord about the Kingdom, the Holy Spirit spoke another defining word to me: “I will show you the ministry of Jesus.”

 That word became a compass for my life.

-The Lord began leading me beyond comfortable places and into ministry among the poor, the overlooked, and the hurting.
-One of those places was Haiti, where what began as a mission trip eventually became an eighteen-year assignment living as a missionary-evangelist.
+The Lord began leading me beyond comfortable places into ministry among the poor, the overlooked, and the hurting.
+One of those places was Haiti, where what began as a mission trip eventually became an eighteen-year assignment as a missionary-evangelist.

 Over the years, I came to understand that the Kingdom of God is not simply a theological subject to study.
 It is a reality to experience.
-It is learning to live under the rule of the King—to think differently, love differently, forgive differently, and walk in alignment with His nature and purpose.
+It is learning to live under the rule of the King—to think differently, love differently, forgive differently, lead differently, and walk in alignment with His nature and purpose.

 That journey continues today.

-And the deeper I go, the more convinced I become that Jesus was not calling us merely to survive life, but to live as sons and daughters of the King—bringing His wisdom, presence, and transforming power into the world around us.
+And the deeper I go, the more convinced I become that Jesus did not call us merely to survive life.

 Frequently Asked Questions